 - Dependents may sign-up for Space-A travel no earlier than 10 days prior to the military member's deployment and commence travel effective on the first day of military member's deployment.
 Travel must be complete by the last day of the military member's deployment.
 Here is the Official 120 Day Deployment Policy Announcement.
-NEW!
-As of June 2015 CAT-IV elegibility has been extended from deployments of 120 days to 30 days or more.
 Here is the Official 30 Day Deployment Policy Announcement.

-- As of June 2008, if your sponsor is deployed for a period of 365 or more consecutive days then you will be assigned Cat-III status (unaccompanied dependents will be ""selected after"" Cat-III Active Duty Personnel and their accompanying dependents.
+- If the sponsor's deployment exceeds 365 consecutive days the unaccompanied dependent will be assigned Cat-III status ("selected after" Cat-III Active Duty Personnel and their accompanying dependents.
 This Category is unofficially referred to as Cat-IIIb (because you are selected for seats after the normal Cat-III pax).
 Here is the Official 365 Day Deployment Policy Announcement.
 You will still register/signup as Cat-III (there is no Cat-IIIb designator on signup forms etc...).
-NOTE: The original policy documents refer to "more than" 365 consecutive days but this changed to "365 or more" consecutive days when the AMCI was updated in August 2012.

 - Eligible dependents must present a deployment verification letter signed by the sponsor’s commander or designated representative (Navy and Marine Corps letters must be signed by individuals with "By Direction" authority approval, verifying the active duty member’s deployment.
 Letters should contain the following information: Sponsor's name, SSN (last four is OK), effective start and end date of deployment, dependents’ names, SSN (last four is OK), relationship to sponsor and unit contact information.
 The documentation must be in the dependents’ possession during travel and is valid for the duration.
 The verification letter (copy is OK) must be in the dependent's possession during travel, the letter is valid for travel through the sponsor's deployment return date and there is no limitation on number of times it can be used.
 NOTE: Dependents of deployed military members will not be denied travel based on incomplete (last four Digits only) or missing SSN on the deployment verification letter (Ref: Passenger Service Update, Aug 10).